 Nasal polyps that obstruct your breathing or deform your nose can be removed with minimally invasive new polyp surgeries.
-Cecil Yeung, MD and Marcus Hershey, MD of Houston Sinus Surgery are leaders in polypectomies in the Houston area.
-If your nasal polyps are troubling you, call his friendly team or book a consultation online.
+Cecil Yeung, MD and his team of Houston Sinus Surgery are leaders in Functional Endoscopic Sinus Surgery in the Houston area to correct Nasal Polyps permanently.

 Nasal polyps are benign, soft, tear-shaped growths that arise from the linings of your nasal passages or sinuses.
 Most of the time, nasal polyps don’t cause symptoms and don’t need to be treated or removed.